bnadav/rapidfire/README.md

     $ bundle exec rails generate rapidfire:initializer

-this will create the config/initializers/rapidfire_init.rb in the main app directory.
+This will create the config/initializers/rapidfire_init.rb in the main app directory.
 All options in this file are commented out.
-The comments containg short explanations regarding thier usage (see also below)
+The comments contain short explanations regarding their usage (see also below)

+If you want to create basic styling of surveys in your app, you can copy some assets

+    $ bundle exec rails generate rapidfire:assets

+This will create two files in the main app: app/assets/stylesheets/rapidfire.scss app/assets/javascripts/rapidfire.js
+Note: The generated scss file is based on bootstrap.
+You will need to include the bootstrap-sass gem in your Gemfile in order for it to work.

 ## Usage